alexdang02/NYC-Trip-Duration-Prediction-2019/README.md

 # How to run code
 - All code on this repository are Jupyter Notebook and mostly are run on conda environment.
 - Before running my notebook, please update the root_folder variable in the very first cell of each notebook to the directory in your computer
 - But for those on __Models__ folder, I run them on Google Colab environment.
-Setting up are included on the notebooks already, other libraries are Colab defalt
+Setting up are included on the notebooks already, other libraries are Colab default
-- I have uploaded Google Drive link and instruction on how to download my extracted dataset in __Data__ folder
+- Training dataset and Testing that I have sampled can be found [here](https://drive.google.com/drive/folders/1s3gYnaLbZb8aymbufzqkM1SHj2Jmxvb1?usp=sharing)